 PUP 485 International Field Studies in Planning and Landscape Architecture.
-(1- 12) F, S, SS
+(1-12) F. S. SS

 Organized field study of planning and landscape architecture in specified international locations.
 May be repeated for credit with department approval.
 Study abroad.
 Cross-listed as PLA 485.
+Credit is allowed for only PLA 485 or PUP 485.